Overview

 Physical Interventions

-The building development aspect of the project is being coordinated by the HAZ Officer, Lisa Hooley.
-To find out more or to make an application, please contact her at BuxtonHAZ@highpeak.gov.uk, 07976 753993.
+The building development aspect of the project was coordinated by HAZ Officer, Lisa Hooley.

-The Grove Hotel and White Lion are identified as key projects (see below).
-Red buildings on map are priority buildings identified as needing investment but all historic buildings within the area (shaded pink) are eligible.
+The Grove Hotel and White Lion were identified as key projects (see below).
+Red buildings on map were priority buildings identified as needing investment but all historic buildings within the area (shaded pink) were eligible.
 Blue buildings are modern buildings which have been earmarked for a HPBC Face Lift Grant.

-All buildings within the HAZ area (shaded pink on map) are eligible for grant funding of 75% towards conservation-led repairs and restoration of shop fronts, upper floor external façades, architectural details and roofs/walls.
-Grants will cover professional fees (surveyors, architects etc).
-They will need to go through HPBC procurement process but a list of companies/specialists from which to choose is being prepared.
+All buildings within the HAZ area (shaded pink on map) were eligible for grant funding of 75% towards conservation-led repairs and restoration of shop fronts, upper floor external façades, architectural details and roofs/walls.
+Grants could cover professional fees (surveyors, architects etc).
+They needed to go through HPBC procurement process but a list of companies/specialists from which to choose was prepared.

-Grants will not be offered for routine maintenance, redecoration, internal repairs or works that involve the reversal of features that are themselves of quality and interest.
+Grants were not offered for routine maintenance, redecoration, internal repairs or works that involve the reversal of features that are themselves of quality and interest.

-To be eligible for grant funding, the applicant must be the person who has legal responsibility for the repair of the building – the building owner or a tenant with a repairing lease.
+Eligibility for grant funding, was restricted to those who have legal responsibility for the repair of the building – the building owner or a tenant with a repairing lease.
 Where a tenant doesn’t have a repairing lease, the owner and a tenant could submit a joint application, in which case the tenant could be the point of contact and could receive the funding.

-Grants will not be awarded for works which have already started.
+Grants were not awarded for works which have already started.

-Further funding, for non-heritage works will be available from the Future High Streets Fund grant.
+Further funding, for non-heritage works were available from the Future High Streets Fund grant.

 Key Project: Canopies

-However, HPBC has been awarded a ~£2k grant to fund a survey of the colonnade to inform future conservation and repair needs.
+HPBC was awarded a ~£2k grant to fund a survey of the colonnade to inform future conservation and repair needs.

 Buxton HAZ area map